 Imagine yourself as a tour guide.
-If you let them getting strayed without guidance, the chances are that they’re going to forget you for the next shiny thing, so don’t let go of their hand until they start the workflow process.
+If you let them get strayed without guidance, the chances are that they’re going to forget you for the next shiny thing, so don’t let go of their hand until they start the workflow process.

 3 – Step Three – Welcome Message – Finally.

-Well, this obviously depends on what channel you’re using, but when using email, you should ask them to confirm their email address before accepting their subscription.
+Well, this depends on what channel you’re using, but when using email, you should ask them to confirm their email address before accepting their subscription.